 The generation cost of fixed flat plate and sun tracking VLS-PV system for different tilt angles and different PV module prices are assumed 30 years lifetime and 3% of annual interest rate in the world deserts.
 Annual power generation and generation cost are given in Table 5.
 Optimal array tilt angle depended on both annual cost and annual power generation.
-The most annual power generation is the case of Sahara because of its most irradiation.
-The least generation cost of the Gobi case is obtained at 30°-tilt angle because of its high latitude.
-But in case of tracking system, annual power generation in Gobi desert is same as Sahara desert case.
-And other systems installed on middle latitude deserts such as Sahara, Negev, Thar, Sonora and Great sandy give the lowest generation cost at 20° array tilt angle, which are different from that for the most annual power generation.
+The least generation cost of the Gobi case is obtained at 30°-tilt angle.
+In case of tracking system, annual power generation in Gobi desert is 20% lower than fixed flat plate case.
 In the Gobi desert tracking system case, though the generation cost with 4.0 USD/W module price corresponded to 15 cent/kWh, it was reduced to about 6 cent/kWh with 1.0 USD/W module price.